DynamoDS/RefineryPrimer/README.md

 Contributions are of course welcomed.
 You can contribute to the primer in the following ways:

 * You can report any issue you may have found on our [issues page](https://github.com/DynamoDS/GenerativePrimer/issues).
-* If you’d like to improve, clarify or add content to the Primer, please head over to our [Github repository](https://github.com/DynamoDS/GenerativePrimer).
+* If you’d like to improve, clarify, or add content to the Primer, please head over to our [Github repository](https://github.com/DynamoDS/GenerativePrimer).
 * Have an example workflow of generative design?
 Head over to our [contribution guidelines](https://github.com/DynamoDS/RefineryPrimer/blob/master/CONTRIBUTING.md) and see how you can add it to the Community examples section.

 ## Contact